mallory/e2ee/draft-e2ee.md

 End-to-end encrypted systems design
 ===================================

-When looking at E2EE systems from a design perspective, the first consideration is the list of fundamental features that distinguish an E2EE system from one that does not employ E2EE.
-Secondly one must consider the direction of travel for improving the features of E2EE systems.
-In other words, what challenges are the designers, developers and implementers of E2EE systems facing?
+When looking at end-to-end encrypted systems from a design perspective, the first consideration is the list of fundamental features that distinguish an end-to-end encrypted system from one that does not employ end-to-end encryption.
+Secondly one must consider the development goals for improving the features of end-to-end encrypted systems, in other words, the challenges defined by the designers, developers and implementers of end-to-end encrypted systems.

 The features and challenges listed below are framed comprehensively rather than from the perspective of their design, development, implementation or use.

 Features
 --------

 Defining a technology can also be done by inspecting what it does, or is meant to do, in the form of features.
-The features of end-to-end encryption from an implementation perspective can be inspected across several important categories: 1) the necessary features of E2EE of authenticity, confidentiality, and integrity, whereas features of 2) availability, deniability, forward secrecy, and post-compromise security are enhancements to E2EE systems.
+The features of end-to-end encryption from an implementation perspective can be inspected across several important categories: 1) the necessary features of end-to-end encrypted of authenticity, confidentiality, and integrity, whereas features of 2) availability, deniability, forward secrecy, and post-compromise security are enhancements to end-to-end encrypted systems.

 ### Necessary features